KarMiles/polish-girl-painting/README.md

 *Testing redirect*

 When producing automatic tests for bag page it was not possible to utilize assertRedirects test on response with post method.
-To peform the test assertEqual was used instead:
+To perform the test assertEqual was used instead:

     last_url, status_code = response.redirect_chain[-1]
     self.assertEqual(last_url, '/bag/')